nathancarter/weblurch/doc/plan.md

    be stored.
  * Make getters for all of the substitution data, including one for just whether a substitution has been stored.
- * Give Match a method for removing a substitution.
+ * Give Match a method for removing the substitution.
  * Give Match a member for marking which subtrees it has visited, and storing them in an internal list.
-It only does anything if a substitution is in force; otherwise it does nothing.
+If a substitution is not in force, this method should not do anything.
+The one exception is that the first time this method is called, it should store the parameter as the whole pattern tree, whether or not it adds it to the subtree list.
+ * Give Match a `copy()` method.
+ * Give Match a method for searching the whole pattern for all metavariables and then creating instantiations for all those that don't yet have them, to names like "unused_1", "unused_2", ...
  * Give Match a member that checks whether it (a) has a substitution, and (b) that substitution is required, and (c) applying it would alter any of the already-visited subtrees.
 Return true if all are true, false